ralight/mallocfail/README.md

 Simple Usage
 ------------

+The easiest way to use mallocfail is with the provded `mallocfail` wrapper
+script:

+    mallocfail <your executable>

-To use mallocfail with your executable you need to set the `LD_PRELOAD` environment variable.
+If you want more control, then to use mallocfail with your executable you need to set the `LD_PRELOAD` environment variable.

     LD_PRELOAD=/usr/local/lib/mallocfail.so <your executable>